 Public Place Injury Claims Glasgow

-If you were injured in a public space and it was not your fault, you may be able to claim compensation.
+If you were injured in a public place and it was not your fault, you may be able to claim compensation.
 Public spaces usually come under the responsibility of local councils who have a duty make sure that the space is safe for public use.
-If the council neglect this duty by not paying the due care or attention to the area’s upkeep and maintenance, you may be able to make a claim against them.
+This includes the upkeep of pavement, as well as roads for potholes If the council neglect this duty by not paying the due care or attention to the area’s upkeep and maintenance, you may be able to make a claim against them.

 To make a claim, it is important to establish if you were injured in a public or privately owned place.
 A public place is an area designed to be used by the general public.
 This includes roads, pavements and parks.